emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-paging/README.txt

 Author: Darren Cooney
 Author URI: https://connekthq.com/
 Plugin URI: https://connekthq.com/plugins/ajax-load-more/paging/
-Requires at least: 4.0
+Requires at least: 5.0
-Tested up to: 5.9.0
+Tested up to: 6.4
 Stable tag: trunk
 Homepage: https://connekthq.com/ajax-load-more/
-Version: 1.5.6.2
+Version: 2.0.0

 == Copyright ==
-Copyright 2022 Darren Cooney
+Copyright 2024 DConnekt Media
 This software is NOT to be distributed, but can be INCLUDED in WP themes: Premium or Contracted.
 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.